-II.
-ANIMATION & MOTION GRAPHICS CONCENTRATION
+2. ANIMATION & MOTION GRAPHICS

-The Animation & Motion Graphics concentrations includes additional coursework in animation, communications (television/video production) and English (film studies and screenwriting), and provide students with an overview of the business of animation and motion graphics design.
-The concentration under the Visual Communication & Digital Media Arts, (BS) Major, allows students the opportunity to focus on a highly competitive and successful career option.
-The objectives of the concentration are as to prepare graduates to enter a career in animation (2D or 3D), motion graphics, compositing, special effects and new media.
-They will also be empowered to continue their success and studies at the graduate level and beyond.
-Students will focus primarily on animation, sequential and time based art; including the integration of video and film production.
-The Animation & Motion Graphics concentration prepares students for careers in (but not limited to): 2D/3D animation, compositing, special effects, broadcast and motion graphics industries.
-Students also merge skills in illustration, art/design, new media and digital video/film production.
+The Animation & Motion Graphics concentration includes additional coursework in animation, communications (television/video production) and English (film studies) and screenwriting.
+The concentration provides students an overview of animation and motion graphics design.
+It also allows students the opportunity to focus on a highly competitive and successful career option and enter a career in animation (2D/3D), motion graphics, compositing, special effects and new media.
+Students will focus primarily on sequential and time based art and the integration of video and film production.
+Students also merge skills in illustration and new media.